QuackenbushLab/NetworkDataCompanion/README.md

 # NetworkDataCompanion

 An R library of utilities for performing analyses on TCGA and GTEx data using the Network Zoo (https://netzoo.github.io).
+This is the engine behind the workflow [here](https://github.com/QuackenbushLab/tcga-data-nf/tree/main).

 # Installing